temporalio/temporal/docs/architecture/workflow-update.md

 If a Workflow Update is accepted and completed in the same Workflow Task, it goes through the following chain of state transitions:
 ```
-Sent -> ProvisionalyAccepted -> ProvisionalyCompleted -> ProvisionalyCompletedAfterAccepted -> Completed
+Sent -> ProvisionallyAccepted -> ProvisionallyCompleted -> ProvisionallyCompletedAfterAccepted -> Completed
 ```
-The `ProvisionalyCompletedAfterAccepted` in-between state is necessary to unblock `completed` future before `accepted`.
+The `ProvisionallyCompletedAfterAccepted` in-between state is necessary to unblock `completed` future before `accepted`.
 This allows returning Update results to the API caller even it was waiting for `ACCEPTED` stage.

-If a Workflow Update is accepted and **Workflow** is completed in the same Workflow Task, it goes through the similar chain of state transitions:
+If a Workflow Update is accepted and the **Workflow** is completed in the same Workflow Task, it goes through a similar chain of state transitions:
 ```
-Sent -> ProvisionalyAccepted -> ProvisionalyAborted -> ProvisionalyCompletedAfterAccepted -> Aborted
+Sent -> ProvisionallyAccepted -> ProvisionallyAborted -> ProvisionallyCompletedAfterAccepted -> Aborted
 ```
-The `ProvisionalyCompletedAfterAccepted` state is reused here as `ProvisionalyAbortedAfterAccepted` because behavior is exactly the same.
+The `ProvisionallyCompletedAfterAccepted` state is reused here as `ProvisionallyAbortedAfterAccepted` because behavior is exactly the same.

 > #### NOTE